aishstha/100-days-of-code/log.md

 ### Day 10: September 5, 2020

 #### **Today's Progress**:
-1. **[Worked on my Addicted Developer Twitter Bot project](https://github.com/pablohs1986/addictedDEV_TwitterBot)** (XXh):<br>Reviewing the Heroku log, I realized that my bot had an issue.
+1. **[Worked on my Addicted Developer Twitter Bot project](https://github.com/pablohs1986/addictedDEV_TwitterBot)** (3h):<br>Reviewing the Heroku log, I realized that my bot had an issue.
 The methods were not returning a random hashtag/status, something had been misspelled.
 I went through all the methods and found a way to make everything work.
 I also added new phrases and hashtags and separated them into separate files to make the code cleaner.

 #### **What I learned**:
 * How to separate data from code in Node.js.